Democrats believe abortion will motivate voters in 2024. Will it be enough?

 Still, Democrats believe abortion will be a key motivator for base voters and help expand their coalition.
 Biden aides and allies point to recent elections that have overwhelmingly shown that, when voters can choose, they have chosen to safeguard abortion rights.

-Democrats spent decades trying to calibrate their message on abortion, always defending the right to choose while also making overtures to voters who are conflicted about the issue.
+Democrats spent decades trying to calibrate their message, always defending the right to choose while also making overtures to voters who are conflicted about the issue.
 President Bill Clinton's mantra was that abortion should be “safe, legal and rare.”

 But the loss of federal abortion protections has been a catalyst for a broader and bolder message about abortion and reproductive rights after the historic setback from the decision in Dobbs v.
-Jackson Women’s Health Organization to overturn Roe.
+Jackson Women’s Health Organization that overturned Roe.

-“We know that if we talk about this issue as a fundamental freedom, we are able to resonate across demographics — older voters, younger voters, people of color, folks in rural areas,” said Mini Timmaraju, head of Reproductive Freedom for All, formerly the National Abortion Rights Action League.
+“We know that if we talk about this issue as a fundamental freedom, we are able to resonate across demographics — older voters, younger voters, people of color, folks in rural areas,” said Mini Timmaraju, head of Reproductive Freedom for All, formerly NARAL Pro-Choice America.

-Biden aides said the strategy is to let the president be who he is — an 81-year-old Catholic man who generally avoids using the word abortion and prefers to talk instead about the issue in the context of personal freedom.
+Biden aides said the strategy is to let the president be who he is — an 81-year-old Catholic man who doesn't use the word abortion much, preferring to talk instead about the issue in the context of personal freedom.

-The White House often frames the fight over abortion as part of a larger battle that involves book bans, voting rights and other issues.
-Harris is the messenger for more aggressive talk about abortion specifically and how the ripple effects of the decision are affecting maternal health.
+The White House often frames the fight as part of a larger battle that involves book bans, voting rights and other social issues.
+For more aggressive talk about abortion and how the ripple effects of the decision are affecting maternal health, there's Harris.

 Timmaraju said those “different messages resonate with different parts of the electorate."

+Michigan Gov. Gretchen Whitmer, Democrat and vocal advocate for abortion rights, said it would be good if Biden spoke more forcefully on the topic.

+“I think people want to know that this is a president that is fighting," Whitmer told CBS' “Face the Nation” on Sunday.
+“To use maybe more ... blunt language, maybe that would be helpful.”

-Since the high court overturned the nationwide right to abortion, roughly 25 million women now live in states with some type of ban in effect.
+Since the high court overturned Roe, roughly 25 million women now live in states with some type of ban in effect.
 The impacts are increasingly felt by women who never intended to end their pregnancies, yet have had emergency medical care denied or delayed because of the new restrictions.

 “I am calling the time period we are in now ‘the new fight for life,’” said Benjamin Watson, a former NFL player who is now an anti-abortion advocate.
 “Roe is done, but we still live in a culture that knows not how to care for life.
-Roe is done, but the factors that drive women to seek abortions are ever apparent and ever increasing.
-Roe is done, but abortion is still legal and thriving in too much of America.”
+Roe is done, but the factors that drive women to seek abortions are ever apparent and ever increasing."

 “For 54 years they were trying to get Roe v.
 Wade terminated, and I did it and I’m proud to have done it,” he said.

 The Biden administration is nearing the limits of what it can do to preserve access to abortion absent congressional legislation.
-In the immediate aftermath of the Dobbs decision on June 24, 2022, the administration quickly tried to flex its regulatory muscle to fight back against Republican efforts to severely restrict abortion.
+In the immediate aftermath June 24, 2022 Supreme Court decision, the administration quickly tried to flex its regulatory muscle to fight back against Republican efforts to severely restrict abortion.
 Many efforts have been challenged in court.

-The nation’s top health official, Health and Human Services Secretary Xavier Becerra, is beginning a three-day tour along the East Coast to talk with doctors and medical students about access to abortion and birth control.
+The top U.S. health official, Health and Human Services Secretary Xavier Becerra, is on a three-day East Coast tour to talk with doctors and medical students about access to abortion and birth control.

 “This is the beginning of an effort to reach out to all Americans,” Becerra said, and "say to the American people how important it is that we stand up at a crucial time.”